-Retention of records.
-Information on applicants denied by the FBI is retained indefinitely.
-Information on transfers allowed by the FBI is not retained, except for certain items that may be retained not more than 6 months for auditing purposes.
+Retention of records Information on applicants denied by the FBI is retained indefinitely.
+Most information on transfers allowed by the FBI is not retained; certain items may be retained for auditing purposes for not more than 6 months (90 days as of July 3, 2001).